BradoBrain/CombineLearning/README.md

     - .switchLatest - operator that give us to publishes just latest publisher and cancel others publishers (for example like .flatMap).
 It looks like .combineLatest but for publishers.

     - .zip - operator that connect two pipelines and then uses a clouser to process the data.
 There are also .zip3, .zip4 to connect more pipelines.

+  - Handling errors

+    - .assertNoFailure - operator to ensure there will be no errors.
+If there is, the app will crash.

+    - .catch - operator that give us to catch an error and then specify it by new publisher.
+The publisher into .catch must return the same type as the upstream publisher.

 </details>